 - Rehabilitation failure

 - Murder or voluntary manslaughter charges

-- Failure to maintain contact with child for 6 months after they were placed
+- Failure to maintain contact with child for 6 months after they were placed in foster care

 Terminating Parental Rights in Virginia